GEMINI-Breeding/GEMINI-App/README.md

 We aim to improve the speed and quality of crop breeding by using affordable, multi-modal sensors and machine learning to rapidly collect high-resolution phenotypic data.

+For more information about the project and our partners: https://projectgemini.ucdavis.edu/

 ---

 ## 📚 Resources